oshaughnessy/maysl.soccer/_pages/rules.md

 ### Guest Eligibility

 * Guest players must be registered in the league (see CYSA essentials above).
-* Boys may play as guests in all-male and coed divisions.
-National and state guidelines prohibit boys from playing as guests on all-female teams.
+* Girls may play as guests in any division.
-* Girls may play as guests in all-female, all-male, and coed divisions.
+* Boys may only play as guests in all-male and coed divisions.
 * Borrowed players should be in the same age group or one year into the next lower group.
 For example, in U10, you could borrow 8- and 9-year-olds, who would be from the same division, or borrow a 7-year-old from U8, but never